dasc-lab/sd-images/raspi-ros2-docker-installation.md

 2. `sudo sh get-docker.sh`
 3. Set up permissions to use docker without `sudo`: `sudo groupadd docker` and `sudo usermod -aG docker $USER` and reboot

-To test it, run `docker run hello-world`
+To test it, run `docker run hello-world` This should print a message confirming docker is working.

 ## STEP 3: Extra steps to enable hardware